fullstack-github/angular2/README.md

 <img width="500" src="src/images/screenshots/details.png" border="0" />

 ## Running the Application using WebPack (and optionally AOT)

-The Angular JumpStart application uses System.JS by default for module loading mainly to keep the app as simple as possible and focused on Angular concepts rather than on a ton of configuration.
-However, Webpack can also be used to handle working with modules plus perform tasks such as bundling, minification, conversion of TypeScript to JavaScript, start up a dev web server and much more.

 If you'd like to use WebPack instead of SystemJS you'll need to modify a few things in the application.
 Here's a list of the required steps to get the application going using Webpack: